codenet/understanding-rust-vmm/Block_Device.md

 Three main data structures are maintained to facilitate this communication.
 1) Available ring - Can be read by Host and Guest but only Guest can write to it.
 It is primarily used to communicate the requests to the host.
-2) Descriptor ring holds the base, length, Read/Write access, n ext pointer (used for chaining of multiple descriptor pointers) to the guest memory.
+2) Descriptor ring holds the base, length, Read/Write access, next pointer (used for chaining of multiple descriptor pointers) to the guest memory.
-3) Available ring - only device can write to it contains the decriptors which are to be communicated to the device (host).
+3) Used ring - only device can write to it contains the decriptors which are to be communicated to the driver (guest).

 High level operation of VirtIO devices